The Four R's of Healing Leaky Gut

 So we went through removing the toxins, rebalancing your body with anti-inflammatory foods and products, repairing with healing supplements, and the final step is to replace gut health with probiotics.

 Probiotics are the good bacteria your body needs for a healthy digestive system.
-You can look for probiotics support from food sources like fermented foods such as sauerkraut and kombucha.
+You can look for probiotics support from fermented foods such as sauerkraut and kombucha.
 However, taking a targeted high-quality probiotic supplement, if you are not a natural miso or sauerkraut lover, is really helpful to get rid of bad bacteria in your gut and improve the health of your gut lining, surrounding it with healthy bacteria.

-Dr. Nancy recommends Smarter Gut Health probiotics for this.
+Dr. Nancy recommends Smarter Gut Health for this.
 This product is different than other probiotics that you see in the stores, even the ones in the refrigerator section.
 It contains hearty soil-based probiotic strains that naturally help restore the gut balance and health, relieving stomach and bowel discomforts.
 It also helps support your immune system, which as we already discussed, is largely in your gut.
 Probiotics help support immune strength, and provide relief from common bacterial imbalances and other digestive issues.

 Golden Milk Recipe